cronvel/obelisk/doc/config.md

 * lang: the language of the website, default to: 'en' (english)
 * dateFormat: the date's display format (moment.js format), default to: 'LLLL'
 * inputDateFormat: the date's input format (moment.js format), default to: 'L LT'

+* preview: if true/on/yes, page that should not be published are still built

 * nginxTemplate: the template for the Nginx conf, default to: /templates/nginx.conf